DucNgn/Dog-facts-API-DEPRECATED-/README.md

 An API that will return random facts about dog.

 ## Inspirations
-+ The project is based on the database from [dog-api](https://github.com/kinduff/dog-api).
-The `dog-api` is deprecated and support is minimal.
++ The project is a port of [kinduff/dog-api](https://github.com/kinduff/dog-api) using Python with Flask.
 + There is still no other dog facts api while there are many APIs supporting cat facts.
 It is unfair !!!
 + I'm a dog person.
 Cats are jerks.